 Shoplifting is typically defined more broadly than the simple removal of merchandise from a store without paying for it.
-You can also be charged with shoplifting (or retail fraud) for things like:
+However successfully leaving the store with unpaid merchandise is not the sole, defining characteristic.
+Intent to steal suffices to be charged with shoplifting (or retail fraud) for things like:

 In many states, shoplifting is charged and punished as a theft or larceny offense -- usually as a petty theft or the state’s lowest-level theft offense if the value of the merchandise stolen falls below a certain threshold ($500, for example).
 Other states do differentiate between shoplifting and standard theft offenses for purposes of charging and sentencing, and may treat shoplifting less severely than other theft offenses (i.e., as an infraction rather than as a misdemeanor).

 For example, in Massachusetts, a first offense of shoplifting, where the merchandise is valued at less than $100, is punishable only by a fine of not more than $250, and the relevant statute makes clear that jail time is not an option.

 As the dollar value of the stolen merchandise increases, so does the seriousness of the criminal charge that will result from a shoplifting offense -- from infractions (in some states) to misdemeanors, to low-level and mid-level felonies.
 See the state-specific links below to learn about how a shoplifting offense may be charged and punished in your state.